mnot/I-D/rfc5785bis/draft.md

 This document specifies procedures for the well-known URI registry, first defined in {{?RFC5785}}.

-Well-known URIs are registered on the advice of one or more Designated Experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC5226}}).
+Well-known URIs are registered on the advice of one or more experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC8126}}).
-However, to allow for the allocation of values prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.
+However, to allow for the allocation of values prior to publication, the expert(s) may approve registration once they are satisfied that such a specification will be published.

 Registration requests should be sent to the wellknown-uri-review@ietf.org mailing list for review